D3TaLES/databases_demo/README.md

 The repository contains four key directories:

-* `sql`: Contains the schema and all examples for a SQL database.
+* `schema`: Contains the all schema for both SQL and No-SQL database examples.
 * `no-sql`: Contains the schema and all examples for a No-SQL database.
 * `raw_data`: Contains the raw data files for data that is inserted into the databases in the examples.
 There are two computational data files (one from the software